iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 >         \Vert x - x^+\Vert_A^2
 > \end{aligned} \quad  \text{where: } Ax^+ = b
 > $$
+> If we do this then we have the conjugate gradient algorithm.

 We make the implicit assumption that matrix $A$ is PSD, purely because it defines a norm for the vector space.